The Disney film reveals that children teach us just as many lessons as we teach them, if we’re humble enough to listen.

 One of the main themes of Disney criticism, especially in the Christian world, is that is seems like all the plots revolve around kids disobeying their parents and getting away with it — or even worse, proving their parents wrong.
 A fair criticism to be sure when it comes to some of their movies, but I don’t think it fits with this one.
 One line from a song puts this argument to rest for me, and got me pondering my fatherhood.

-Midway through the first number, Moana’s sassy grandma sings:
+, Moana’s sassy grandma sings:

 You are your father’s daughter/ Stubbornness and pride/ Mind what he says but remember/ You may hear a voice inside/ And if the voice starts to whisper/ To follow the farthest star/ Moana, that voice inside is who you are.